How I Make Money as a Blogger: A Beginner’s Guide to Affiliate Marketing

 Nothing’s guaranteed, and none are perfect, but I can tell you what works for me and what is highly recommended by most experts I’ve seen: Build an email list.

-In a world where Buzzfeed screams louder than a hangry toddler and Google changes its algorithm faster than you can say “Panda,” being heard above the noise is your blog’s biggest challenge.
+In a world where Buzzfeed screams louder than a hangry toddler and Google changes its algorithm faster than you can say “organic website traffic,” being heard above the noise is your blog’s biggest challenge.

 An email list cuts through that noise.

 Readers subscribe to hear specifically from you, and your emails land in their inboxes.
 That elevates what you’ve written to a level of importance much higher than it would achieve on your blog alone.

 Growing an email list, too, can be done in numerous ways.
 My favorite is through a combination of guest blogging and offering an enticing freebie.
 Here’s the simple formula: